The issue is resolved and the service continues to perform as expected.

 The products/services affected are: Sage 50 (FR).
 Sage 50 Cloud Portugal.
 Sage Business Cloud Accounting (UKI).
 Payments Acceptance Service.
 Sage Intacct Europe/Africa.
 Smart Transactions Service

 Posted Sep 14, 2023 - 12:10 UTC

 We are investigating a potential issue with the service.
 An update will be provided within 30 minutes.

-This incident affected: Europe (Sage Intacct - Europe).
+This incident affected: Middle East and Africa (Sage Intacct - Europe/Africa) and Europe (Sage Intacct - Europe/Africa).

 We take the security of our customers’ data very seriously.
 We know how important it is to keep this data safe so we have put in place a set of protective measures, based on recognised industry best practises.
 This document contains a description of these measures to give our customers confidence that they can trust us with their data.

 Our approach to security is under continual review, so we may change any of the descriptions in this document at any time and without notice.

 We have a set of internal documents that are used to inform our employees about our approach to information security.
 These documents are regularly reviewed to ensure they remain up to date.
 Our employees are required to use these documents to understand how our information security approach applies to their work.

 We have a dedicated team that is responsible for overall information security at Sage.
 The security specialists make sure their knowledge of security stays up to date by keeping in contact with groups of technical security experts outside Sage.
 We also keep in contact with authorities such as privacy regulators.
 Our senior executives regularly discuss information security and take accountability for security within Sage.